top of page

 A Moment That Brought It Home

 Shortly after that, a lover asked me: “Do you want to talk about your week?”
+(He knew it had been an emotionally dense one).

 I said, “I can’t, it’s confidential.
 But don’t worry, I have my therapist, my supervisor.
 A hug would be nice.”